Meserret III: Commission

 The yacht was ordered in October 1990 by Brigadier Sir Timothy Landon from the former East German shipyard Peene-Werft at Wolgast to replace his yacht Katalina, his second of that name.
 After shipping to a Hamburg shipyard for outfitting, the arrangement of the interior accommodation was undertaken by Pauline Nunns Associates, and interior decorator Heinz Vollers of Hamburg.
 Part way through outfitting, Landon decided to keep his existing Katalina, reportedly due to ill-health, and sold the yet-unnamed vessel to Sir Donald Gosling, who took over the final stages of the build at what was described as an excellent price.
 Gosling (who coincidentally had later owned Landon's original yacht Katalina of 1992) named the yacht after the cruiser HMS Leander, the first Royal Navy ship in which he served.
 She was refitted in 1998 and 2001.

 Under Gosling's ownership, Meserret III habitually flew the British White Ensign as Gosling was a member of the Royal Yacht Squadron, but the Red Ensign is flown when chartered (see photograph).

 Gosling sold the yacht in February 2016 through broker Peter Insull to an unnamed private buyer, who removed the yacht from the charter market.

 Chartering

 During her ownership by Gosling the yacht was available for charter, certified with accommodation for up to 12 guests, serviced by 23/28 crew.
 Meserret III remained one of the most expensive British-owned yachts on the charter market, until the launch of the 280-foot Greek-built Annaliesse.
 Gianni Agnelli of Fiat and the gossip columnist Taki have previously chartered Meserret III.

-Royal charters
+Royal Family

-Following the decommissioning of the Royal Yacht Britannia, she was used by members of the British Royal Family.
+Following the decommissioning of the Royal Yacht Britannia, she was used by members of the British royal family.
 In summer 2007, she was chartered by then Camilla, Duchess of Cornwall for a holiday in the Mediterranean.
 In February 2008, she was chartered by Charles, Prince of Wales and the Duchess of Cornwall for their royal tour of islands in the Caribbean.